 A company which has grown through acquisition, DFM has also acquired many systems along the way, including multiple email platforms.
 The reality of this splintered IT environment became clear when a new CEO joined the company and was unable to easily send an email to all employees.
 Dealing with multiple communications tools was making it tough to integrate new employees and companies into the DFM family.
 It was also a significant burden on IT to manage multiple platforms.

-The DFM IT team evaluated three different platforms for the new corporate email system, ultimately selecting Google’s G Suite platform, which includes Gmail, Docs, Drive, Calendars and Hangouts.
+The DFM IT team evaluated three different platforms for the new corporate email system, ultimately selecting Google Workspace, which includes Gmail, Docs, Drive, Calendars and Hangouts.
 Factors which went into the decision included Google’s ease of use and collaboration benefits, says Bob Kinney, VP of Information Technology for DFM’s Western region.

 “We had all these business units and properties that didn’t work together across the country,” Kinney says.
 “People couldn’t share calendars or contacts and we knew that for sales and revenue departments, this was extremely important.”